Central idea: Wake up and prepare to meet Christ. Doctrine: The cardinal virtues. Practical application: Daily examination of conscience.

 - Echoing our Lord’s warning to stay awake and be prepared for judgment, St. Paul admonishes us to wake from sleep.

-- To put on the armor of light is to pursue a life of virtue.
+- To put on the armor of light is to pursue a life of virtue aided by the grace of Christ.
 Temperance, for example, is the power to hold back from pleasures that would be sinful, like gluttony, drunkenness, and lust.

 - We are not supposed to be sleepwalking through life.
 We have a purpose and a goal: To live as a child of God now, so as to live with the Blessed Trinity forever.